devdeliw/website/content/posts/nasa_programming.md

 {{< katex />}}

-The goal of this post is to program the *Spin Hamiltonian* governing recombination in Silicon Carbide.
+The goal of this post is to elegantly program the *Spin Hamiltonian* governing recombination in Silicon Carbide.
 Our system involves two electrons and two nuclei.

 We define our orthonormal basis as follows:

 The ${\uparrow, \downarrow}$ spin basis is called the Zeeman basis.
 I define the basis with the two electrons coupled and the nuclei